- About Us

 Providing whatever pain relief is appropriate is a humane and caring thing to do for your pet.
 We will go over pain medicine directions when you take your pet home.
 Please contact us before giving your pet any human medications because some of these can be very toxic to animals, especially cats.

 What other decisions do I need to make?

 While your pet is under anesthesia, it may be the ideal time to perform other procedures, such as dentistry, ear cleaning, removing small warts, getting an x-ray or implanting an identification microchip.
 If you would like an estimate for these extra services, please call ahead of time.
 This is especially important if the person dropping the pet off for surgery is not the primary decision maker for the pet's care.
 Dental procedures cannot be combined with all types of surgery; please call our office for more information.

-When you bring your pet in for surgery, we will need 15 to 20 minutes of your time to examine your pet and make decisions on any optional procedures.
-When you pick up your pet after surgery you can also plan to spend about 20 minutes to go over your pet's home care needs.
+When you bring your pet in for surgery, we will need 15 to 20 minutes of your time to review your estimate and make decisions on any optional procedures.

 We will call you before your scheduled surgery appointment to confirm the time you will be dropping your pet off and to answer any questions you might have.
 In the meantime, please don't hesitate to call us with any questions about your pet's health or surgery.